Ways to withdraw money in retirement

 Finding the right withdrawal strategy

-There are several approaches you can take to determine which account you should withdraw the money from.
+There are several approaches you can take to determine from which account you should withdraw your money.
 The traditional approach is to withdraw first from taxable accounts, then tax-deferred accounts, and finally Roth accounts where withdrawals are tax free.
 The goal is to allow tax-deferred and Roth assets the opportunity to grow over more time.

 For most people with multiple retirement savings accounts with differing tax-treatments, a better approach might be proportional withdrawals.
 Once a target amount is determined, an investor would withdraw from every account based on that account’s percentage of overall savings.
 The effect is a more stable tax bill over retirement and potentially lower lifetime taxes and higher lifetime after-tax income.